opensecuritycontroller/community/development/repo_access.md

 ## Connecting To GitHub
 ### Proxy Configuration
 In some cases you may need to setup a proxy for your SSH Connection.
-This can be done with the follow steps:
+This can be done with the following steps:

 1. Copy the content from [ssh_proxy_config](intel_only/ssh_proxy_config) to the clipboard.
 2. Update your SSH config file (creating a new one if needed):